Importing or moving live animals, germinal products, animal by-products and high risk food and feed not of animal origin

 Check the list of general licences and authorisations to see if the licence you need already exists.

-Contact the APHA Animal Imports team if:
+Contact the Animal and Plant Health Agency (APHA) Animal Imports team if:

 • there’s no licence for your animal or germinal product